 - Strengthen self-esteem and build confidence

-It is an opportunity to work out alongside members of Edmonton Fire Rescue Services, ask questions and meet others who are interested in the firefighting profession.
-The next camp is scheduled for Spetember 17-19, 2021.
+It is an opportunity to work alongside Edmonton Fire Rescue Services members, ask questions and meet others interested in the firefighting profession.

 - There are no fees/costs to participate in Camp Inspire.